Free at Last

 Concise actions turn labour into art.

-Nerves bend the curves of a due performance
+Nerves wobble and bend into a performance

-where aimlessness and ambitions don't serve,
+where whims and ambitions don't serve,

 But why think in such terms about sheer beauty?